 We recommend that you upload your application two days before the deadline.
 This gives you time to resolve any technical issues you may have.

-If you have accessibility requirements, we can support you with your application.
+If you have disability access requirements, we can support you with your application.

-Please contact our accessibility officer by emailing access@artscouncil.ie as early as possible in your application process.
+Please contact our Disability Access team by emailing -disabilityaccess@artscouncil.ie as early as possible in your application process.

 CONTENTS